SZXC-WG/LocalGen-new/README.md

 To contribute to this project, please create an issue or create a pull request. **Thank you for supporting LocalGen.**

+## Building within VS Code

+We've recently migrated to the CMake build system.
+The best way to build the project is to use VS Code with the [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extension.

+`settings.json` is already configured to build with MinGW Makefile.
+Please manually select the `GCC` compiler kit and set variant to `Release` for compilation.

 ## Known issues

 - Web mode may not work when using speed 1.
 Try 2 or higher.